ra312/bitrecs-subnet/miner_and_validator_setup.md

 1. If on a Mac, you may need to run `brew install libusb` first.
 2. `curl -L https://foundry.paradigm.xyz | bash`
 3. Then install by running: `foundryup`

+## Optional: Run as systemd services

+Run `bash scripts/systemd/install-services.sh`.

+It will:
+1. ask you if you want to install the miner or validator service
+2. if it should use the mainnet or testnet
+3. create the service file in `/etc/systemd/system/`
+4. enable it
+5. start it
+6. tell you where the logs are

+## Check status
+- `systemctl status miner-mainnet.service`
+- `systemctl status validator-mainnet.service`

+## Stop services
+- `systemctl stop miner-mainnet.service`
+- `systemctl stop validator-mainnet.service`

+## Manually start services
+- `systemctl start miner-mainnet.service`
+- `systemctl start validator-mainnet.service`

+## Check logs
+- `journalctl -u miner-mainnet.service`
+- `journalctl -u validator-mainnet.service`